danielrichman/postgres-proxy/README.md

-Since we only need to implement a couple message types of the PostgreSQL and netlink protocols, neither are particularly well abstracted, it's just a single file with the one-off bits required.
+Since we only need to implement a couple message types of the PostgreSQL and netlink protocols, neither are particularly well abstracted, it's just a single file with the minimal one-off bits required.
 Good luck.